hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-during-middleman-build.html.md

 Create a file named `gulpfile.js` in the project's **root directory** with the following code.

-These gulp tasks will grab the stylesheet built by Middleman, scan all html pages available, remove all unused CSS selectors, minify the CSS, then save the CSS with the same file name.
+These gulp tasks will grab the stylesheet built by Middleman, scan all html pages, remove all unused CSS selectors, minify the CSS, then save the CSS with its original file name.

 **Note**, you may need to change some paths below so gulp can find your build's css directory.